 and reconciling our past

-As part of our response, the Dilworth Trust Board (the Board) commissioned an Independent Inquiry to establish an understanding of the causes, nature and extent of the abuse experienced by former students at Dilworth School, the School’s response to complaints of abuse at the time, and the adequacy of the policies and procedures in place at the School today.
+The Board also commissioned an Independent Inquiry in 2022 to establish an understanding of the causes, nature and extent of the abuse experienced by former students at Dilworth School, the School’s response to complaints of abuse at the time, and the adequacy of the policies and procedures in place at the School today

 The Independent Inquiry Report was published on 18 September 2023 and can be accessed here